Get started¶

 You’ll need to collect the following information before you can trigger the SDK:

-- Your API key: Click API keys in the left-hand nav.
+- Your API key: Click API key in the left-hand nav.

 - Your workflow service UUID and domain: Click the icon above your canvas to open the Trigger the SDK drawer.